jacubero/aws-architect-associate/docs/database.rst

 High Availability with Multi-AZ
 -------------------------------

-One of the most powerful features of Amazon RDS is the ability to configure your DB instance for HA with a multi-AZ deployment.
+Multi-AZ provides enterprise-grade fault-tolerance solution for production databases.
 Once configured, Amazon RDS automatically generates a standby copy of the primary instance in another AZ within the same Amazon VPC.
 Each DB instance manages a set of Amazon EBS volumes with a full copy of the data.
 After seeding the DB copy, transactions are synchronously replicated to the standby copy.
+Instances are monitored by an external observer to maintain consensus over quorum.

 .. figure:: /database_d/RDSmultiAZ.png
    :align: center